The Only 8 Tips You’ll Ever Need for Engaging Learners Effectively At Work (Yes, Really)

 Engagement check

-Behavioural, emotional & cognitive
+Behavioural, emotional & cognitive.

 4. Encourage collaboration

-Social learning is a teaching theory in which learners affirm and validate knowledge amongst one another, specifically by internalising what they see others doing in order to replicate it.
+Social learning is one of the most teaching strategies as it gets learners to affirm and validate knowledge among one another, specifically by internalising what they see others doing in order to replicate it.
 An intrinsic facet of social learning is that it reinforces new behaviours, thereby motivating learners to utilise newly learned skills.
-Collaborative training activities such as groupwork or forums further create an emotional experience that develops relevant soft skills, such as:

 Engagement check

-Behavioural, emotional & cognitive
+Behavioural, emotional & cognitive.

 5. Give them problems to solve

-This is really just a wordy way of saying stimulate them.
+This is really just a wordy way of saying intellectually stimulate your learners.
 It’s been proven that solving authentic, relatable problems leads learners to self-directed inquiry, appraisal and reflection.
 This in turn builds new and creative ways of thinking that can be translated to problems in their day-to-day work.
-Bonus points for presenting it in an equally interesting way such as short, sharp videos, scenario-based training and time-sensitive quizzes.
-This way, not only are they actively learning and problem-solving, but they’re thinking on their feet—much like they may have to for their job responsibilities.

 Engagement check

-Behavioural & cognitive
+Behavioural & cognitive.

 6. Make it a competition

-If all else fails, healthy competition can spark a light in the most unmotivated of students.
-Some people are naturally inclined to compete for a ‘higher’ grade than others, while others simply respond to the entertaining elements of gamification.
 Points that identify progress on a scale, badges to recognise achievement and leaderboards to inject a little race-style competition encourage a few key behavioural changes: Ownership, social influence, anticipation and empowerment.
 Learning becomes an unpredictable game to see who will ‘win’ (aka reach certain learning milestones first).

 Engagement check

-Behavioural & emotional
+Behavioural & emotional.

 7. Cater to schedules